rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

 In the *remove()* function it is something we **must do**, as the function may remove the first element of the SLL and we must tell the calling code what the new SLL head reference is.

-In the *find()* function we saw previously, we must tell the calling code whether we found the value or not.
-We could just return *True* or *false*, but we decided to return the reference to the found element or *None* if we didn't find the value.
-This way, the calling code gets the binary result of found or not as well as a reference to the found element so the code can perhaps manipulate the found part of the SLL.

 sll = remove_first(sll)
 -----------------------